 Building relationships with federal, state, and local government representatives and their staff enables us to engage on issues that are important to our business and to influence policy through education and advocacy.

 PotlatchDeltic PAC disbursements are made to candidates based on several factors that include: whether the candidates are running in states or districts where we have employees, assets, or business interests; whether the candidates are in a leadership position in areas that directly affect our business; and whether the candidates have indicated their support for issues of importance to us.
-Our PotlatchDeltic PAC Charter establishes our PAC guidelines.
+Our PotlatchDeltic PAC charter establishes our PAC guidelines.
 The PotlatchDeltic PAC Steering Committee oversees the contribution plan and monitors that the candidates receiving contributions continue to meet our PAC disbursement criteria.

 The wildfire crisis has become all too evident in recent years.
 Decades of fire exclusion, combined with reduced management on federal lands, has led to a dangerous accumulation of natural fuels that create ladders which enable fires to reach the crowns of trees.
 A drier weather cycle in some regions has further exacerbated fire conditions.